 "We're glitteratti," he says, swinging himself upright and heading toward the shower.
 We are not glitteratti.
 Alex would be mobbed at most high schools in America, but adults don't know who he is, especially Roman adults.
 Italians love beauty—they find the harder versions of American rock to be simply ugly.
 No, we are just tourists.

 I've been to Rome before, on a graduate research grant fifteen years ago.
 I was Alex's age, then.
 Twenty-five.
 The age of Keats when he died, just right down the Spanish Stairs.
-From our window I can see the pink stucco wall of the building where he spent his last feverish, consumptive days, tortured that he would never write all that he could, that he would never have the woman he loved.
+From our window I can see the pink stucco wall of the building where he spent his last feverish, consumptive days, tortured that he would never write all he could, that he would never have the woman he loved.

 Standing at the window, I feel a wonderful pain, the pure grief of literature, mixed with something not so wonderful.
 My own grief.
 My grief is indeterminate, unresolved and unredeemed.
 It has never been the impetus for a body of timeless words.
 It just hurts.
 My rock criticism, which provides a good living and gives me a certain amount of cultural presence, not to mention drawing to me the cover boy of most rock magazines in the last year, is not really important.
 Most of the music I write about won't even be remembered five years from now, much less my writing about the music.
 I save copies of everything I publish, knowing my little archive to be a futile effort, a paper wall against the flood of time.
 Here in Rome amongst the permanent presence of the past, the insignificance of my work is more galling than ever.
 I want to place some permanent stamp on my feelings.
 I crave some epic thrust, if not to be the poet, at least to be the "still unravish'd bride of quietness."

 "So, baby," Alex says, bounding out of the bathroom, shirtless, in a towel, his wavy, auburn hair falling down his back.
 "I heard this is where pizza originated.
 I'll bet they've got great pie—I mean, shit, they invented it, right?
 Let's check it out!"
-He slaps his hands together so that the face of the satanic creature tattooed across his pectorals contorts as if it, too, were ravenous for good pie.
+He slaps his hands together so the face of the satanic creature tattooed across his pectorals contorts as if it, too, were ravenous for good pie.
 I've had to make Alex start wearing a shirt when we're having sex so I don't have that evil face moving over me, or under me.
 I have found myself watching its features for reactions, staring deep into its red eyes, which are in fact Alex's nipples.
 Very inhibiting, this tattoo, and not what I mean when I say I long for artistic permanence.

 Turning from the window, I say, "Okay.
 Pizza it is.
 Get dressed."
 It's hard to square the pizza comment with the part of him that's sharp, a natural businessman, a savvy spin doctor of his own public persona.
 His band's image is part serial killer, part porn star—I think it's base and unimaginative—but the truth is, Alex Glimmer is positive in an elemental way free of any moral charge.
 He is up, up, up, and go, go, go, the Horatio Alger story of the twenty-first century, rising from nowhere on force of will, charisma, and one genuine talent—that voice, which can sound like the ethereal sopranos of the castrati in medieval Rome, begotten without the harsh sacrifice of his manhood, I am happy to report.
 Alex's goals, the terms in which he conceives of his "success," are as conventional as if he were a car salesman and not a sonic metal maniac.
 Out of context, some of his quotations sound like something out of a Dale Carnegie seminar.
 "When the world hands you a lemon, make lemonade!"
 "When the going gets tough, the tough get going!"
 He says stuff like that, sometimes without the wink.

 We hit the streets and have a surprisingly difficult time finding any pizza.
-Wandering through the maze of narrow alleys teeming with shops that surround and lead into the Piazza Navona, we finally grab a couple of slices of pizza from a street vendor and keep walking—I am too excited to sit down, and he's ready to do what I want to do.
+Wandering through the maze of narrow alleys teeming with shops surrounding and leading into the Piazza Navona, we finally grab a couple of slices of pizza from a street vendor and keep walking—I am too excited to sit down, and he's ready to do what I want to do.
 We round a corner, and there, at the confluence of several streets, is the Trevi Fountain.
 I feel that feeling again—grief, humility in the face of artistic permanence.
-Everything in Rome reminds me that I am going to die.
+Everything in Rome reminds me I am going to die.
 The linear notion of time that keeps everything flowing like a river, in Rome turns in on itself.
 Here, time is a circle, and the past is with you as you walk by ruins that were ruins when Christ was born, inches away from a balcony where Mussolini spoke, past an obelisk brought from Egypt, a gift from Cleopatra twenty-three centuries ago.
 Taking the yearnings of my own ego too seriously in this environment is impossible, and maybe that's why I'm so uncomfortable.

 Alex grabs my hand and pulls me towards the fountain where pagan Neptune languishes in the sunshine, bare-chested amongst his admirers, cut out of the same white marble as poor, Christian Saint Cecilia in the dark and damp of the catacombs.
 Alex and I are nearly run over by a scooter, but we make it to the edge.
 "Throw in some change," he says, digging a handful of coins out of the front pocket of his jeans and handing some to me.
 He leans back like a pitcher aiming a fastball and hurls a handful of change into the fountain.
 The change hits the water like a spray of buckshot.
 A family of Japanese tourists about to have their picture taken all wince as Alex's coins make their hard wishes.
 They will have to take that picture again.
 I lean against the rail and laugh as he drives in another handful, in every small action the spirit of rock-n-roll excess.
-"Did you make a wish?" he asks, throwing an arm around me and holding my hipbone like a rudder that he can use to steer me.
+"Did you make a wish?" he asks, throwing an arm around me and holding my hipbone like a rudder he can use to steer me.

 "Yes, did you?"
-He kisses me, as if to say that his wish had something to do with me.
+He kisses me, as if to say his wish had something to do with me.
 Maybe it did.
 Is he in love with me?
 This thought makes me nervous; it is a power I don't want, don't trust myself with.

 My own wish is less concrete, and only indirectly about him.
 "I wished for a sign, a portent, a guiding star."